 Here is what you can see and do in the Villa Borghese gardens if you are planning to visit Rome.
 This large park is different from other iconic parks because of its harmonious combination of nature and Roman art.
-Visiting these gardens is one of the must-do things to do on a trip to Rome.
-Take note and consult this map of the gardens to locate all the sites I recommend.
+Take note and consult this map of the gardens to locate all the enclaves that I recommend.

-If you wish to visit this great park, you should know that it has 9 entrances.
+If you want to visit this great park, you should know that it has 9 entrances.
 The most frequented by visitors are the following:

 - The Porta Pinciana, which is one of the ancient gates of the Aurelian walls of Rome.